What documents do you need to set up a Dutch B.V. as a foreigner?

 Additional features exclusively for international clients

-As part of our international company formation in the Netherlands package, we will look for and arrange a Dutch address for you at no extra charge (essential if you’d like to register your B.V. in the Netherlands).
+As part of our international company formation in the Netherlands package, we will look for and arrange a virtual office for you at no extra charge (essential if you’d like to register your B.V. in the Netherlands).

 This address will be used to receive any official letters sent from the dutch commercial register or the tax authority for example.